 Now this is where the story ends for most people who have led lives of integrity, justice, repentance, and credited with performing acts that seemingly were miraculous.
-The reason being is historically our race has exterminated people like this, and this Jesus was no exception as He was historically crucified by the Romans in Jerusalem around 33 AD.
+The reason being is historically our race has exterminated people like this, and this Jesus was no exception as He was truly crucified by the Romans in Jerusalem around 33 AD.
 However this story is different, for the followers of Jesus proclaimed Him miraculously risen from the dead, just as Jesus had predicted.
 Not only did they proclaim Him risen (for there was no body to be found where He was placed in the tomb), but they risked bodily harm, many becoming martyrs, proclaiming this man’s claims to be true and that the salvation of humanity could only be found in Him (Acts 4:12).
 This is astonishing knowing these claims took place in the very location of Jerusalem, where Jesus was crucified!
 And these followers have left us credible claims of their experience in what is called the New Testament scriptures of the Bible.